pamukkale the roman baths

 Imagination Valley in Cappadocia

-Go on the ancient silk road path at Saruhan Caravanserai
+Go on the ancient silk road at Saruhan Caravanserai

 Turkey was anciently crossed by the Silk Road.
 The caravans traveled for many months, in all types of weather and temperatures.
 For this reason, Caravanserai were built along the road, a sort of ancient inns.
 Saruhan is a magnificent caravanserai that rises in the middle of the Turkish desert.
 You can visit without an extra fee.